Animals and Pets

 In conjunction with Roads and Maritime, under the Local Government Road Safety Program, Albury City's Road Safety Officer conducts a series of Motorised Wheelchair Workshops annually to promote safe pedestrian behaviour, clarify user responsibilities and increase knowledge of current road rules.

-The next Motorised Wheelchair Workshop will be held on:
+Check back to find out when the next Motorised Wheelchair Workshop will be held.

 For further information or to RSVP please contact Lauren on 60238748.